Melissa

 The name Melissa is derived from the ancient Greek word “mélissa,” whiich means “bee.”
 The word “méli” means “honey,” whiich is why the name Melissa is often associated with honey bee symbolism.
 In Hittite, “melit” signifies “honey” as well.

-Melissa and Honey Bee Symbolism
+Melissa & Honey Bee Symbolism

-In conclusion, the name Melissa has a rich history and a beautiful meaning.
+In conclusion, the name Melissa has a rich history & a beautiful meaning.
 Whether ya’re considering naming yar child Melissa or are just curious about the name’s origins, we hope this section has provided ya with some valuable insights.

 Popularity of the Name Melissa

 If ya’re considering naming yar baby girl Melissa, ya might be interested in knowing how popular the name has been over the years.
-Here’s a breakdown of Melissa’s popularity in different regions and countries.
+Here’s a breakdown of Melissa’s popularity in different regions & countries.

 Melissa in the 1970s